grafana/metrictank/docs/http-api.md

 []
 ```

-## Batch updating all Meta Records
+## Batch updating all Meta Tag Records

 ```
 POST /metaTags/swap
 ```

 This route is an alternative to the above "upsert".
-It accepts a list of meta records and
+It accepts a list of meta tag records and
-replaces all currently present records with the given ones.
+replaces all existing records with the new ones.
 This is useful for users who
-first generate all their meta records and then want to simply replace all the records in
+first generate all of their meta tag records and then want to simply replace all the records in
-metrictank with the generated ones.
+Metrictank with the generated ones.

 ## Example